“Monster” Naoya Inoue Faces Michael Dasmarinas On Saturday; Wants To Win All Four Belts At 118 — Boxing News

 “For right now, my motivation is to unify all four titles, so you have Casimero and Donaire,” Inoue said.
 “That is who I want to fight.
 That is my motivation for now.”

-Inoue is of course a big favourite to win on Saturday and Dasmarinas has it all to fight for.
+Inoue is of course a big favorite to win on Saturday and Dasmarinas has it all to fight for.
 Will we see yet another “Monster” KO?